SAP private linky swear with Azure – how many pinkies do I need? Architecture impact of SAP Private Link Service.

 24th of Nov 2021: SAP introduced hostname feature for PLS.
 Going forward host names are used instead of private IPs.
 Not all Screenshots below have been updated!

-Continuing with the implementation journey of BTP private Link we eventually need to reflect on our actual SAP system landscape outside of BTP.
+Continuing with the implementation journey of SAP Private Link we eventually need to reflect on our actual SAP system landscape outside of BTP.
 Are you running three SAP backend stages (dev, qa and prod), or are you one of those brave cloud folks having only prod and non-prod?
 Are they isolated in different network subnets or regions on Azure?
 Against which system stage do you develop from BTP?
 Are your workloads grouped by Subaccounts or by spaces within Cloud Foundry?

 And most of all, what happens when your most productive backend system gets a “hiccup” and moves to its Disaster-Recovery-site?
 Should your workload on BTP anticipate that?
 Spoiler: Many customers only take care of disaster recovery for their SAP backend but completely forget about their integration layer in BTP.